equuleus/xmrig-proxy.cmd/README.md

 Don't forget to change "WALLET" in a CMD.
 Good luck!

 P.S.
 Known bug: if cmd run without administartor rights it will try to get it and restart.
-You can chahge ":TEST" to ":START" in a 40 line of code to run it withoud admin right check and elevate.
+You can chahge ":TEST" to ":START" in a 40 line of code to run it without admin rights check and elevate.
 Should fix it in a few days.